-The quickest ways to search TOPCAT are by title and author.
+The quickest ways to search the Library Catalogue are by title and author.
 Use these if you have specific items in mind, like when your Prof recommends a book or an author.

-Here's what the homepage of TOPCAT looks like.
+Here's what the homepage of the Library Catalogue looks like.

 Browsing by title is usually the most efficient search, because the title is probably the most unique part of the item you want to find.

-When you do this, TOPCAT provides an alphabetical list of ALL titles in the database, starting where your title should appear.
+When you do this, the Library Catalogue provides an alphabetical list of ALL titles in the database, starting where your title should appear.

 Look for journals, newspapers, and magazines by title, too.

-Select the "periodical title" button insead of "title", to limit your search to eliminate books and other non-periodicals.
+Select "periodical title" from the drop-down menu instead of "title", to limit your search to eliminate books and other non-periodicals.

 Even if the item is on Reserve, you can find it with a title browse.

-Other ways to find items on Reserve are under the "Reserve" tab.
+Other ways to find items on Reserve are under the "Reserve" link.

 You can browse a list of subject headings, authors, or series titles.
-Use the button that applies to your search.
+Use the drop-down menu item that applies to your search.

 Let's look for a book entitled Castles, battles, & bombs : how economics explains military history.

 Give it a try yourself.
-Link to TOPCAT.
+Link to TOPCAT/Library Catalogue.

 The results show us the list of titles, starting with the closest match.